nvm-sh/nvm/README.markdown

 Note: On OS X, if you get `nvm: command not found` after running the install script, your system may not have a [.bash_profile file] where the command is set up.
 Simply create one with `touch ~/.bash_profile` and run the install script again.

+If the above doesn't fix the problem, open your `.bash_profile` and add the following line of code:

+`source ~/.bashrc`

+- For more information about this issue and possible workarounds, please [refer here](https://github.com/creationix/nvm/issues/576)

 ### Verify installation

 To verify that nvm has been installed, do: